 After analyzing 53 studies of various diets from low-carb to low-fat, there were no final winners.
 None.
 No diet proved to be effective over another diet.

 Overall, the diets reflected no differences between the low-fat and high-fat diets.
 The only difference is that low-fat diets showed about 2.5 pounds more weight loss after a year.
-But researchers say this is so small as to statistically insignificant.
+But researchers say this is so small as to be statistically insignificant.

-“We thought (comparing) low vs. high-fat diets would help us identify the optimal diet, but it’s clear that just focusing on how much fat is in your diet is not what is going to help address the obesity epidemic,” said Dr. Deirdre Tobias, epidemiologist at Brigham and Women’s Hospital and Harvard Medical School.
+“We thought (comparing) low vs. high-fat diets would help us identify the optimal diet, but it’s clear that just focusing on how much fat is in your diet is not what is going to help address the obesity epidemic,” said Dr. Deirdre Tobias, an epidemiologist at Brigham and Women’s Hospital and Harvard Medical School.